dansmyers/AI/Labs/5-RAG_AdvisorBot.md

 Experiment with changing the chunk size in `advisorbot_populate.py`.
 For each experiment, delete your `catalog` database on the Pinecone dashboard, then rebuild it using `advisorbot_populate.py`.

 Try small (100), very small (say, 24), and larger chunks, up to maybe 4096 characters.
-Ask the same queries for ech What changes do you notice in the quality of the output as you vary the chunk size?
+Ask the same queries for each size.
+What changes do you notice in the quality of the output as you vary the chunk size?

 ### Prompts